Sea Level

 Eventual sea level rise could be 66 meters

-If we destabilise the ice in Greenland and Antarctica, the sea level could eventually rise by 66 meters.
+If we destabilise the ice sheets in Greenland and Antarctica, sea levels could eventually rise by 66 meters.

-Sea levels are steadily increasing.
-This rise is dangerous as they have the potential to rise by tens of meters and cause widespread devastation.
+Sea levels are slowly, steadily increasing.
+This rise is dangerous, as without effective climate action, levels will eventually rise by tens of meters, causing widespread devastation.

 (Warming oceans are making the climate crisis significantly worse: Eos: American Geophysical Union: 19 Apr 2021)